craftr-build/net.maxon.c4d/README.md

 __Features__:

 - Provides `__LEGACY_API` functionality for R17+ (just use `c4d.legacy_sdk`
-  instead of `c4d.sdk`)
+  instead of `c4d.sdk`).
 - Provides a header `c4d_Python.h` that conveniently includes `Python.h`
-  which is not straight forward
+  which is not straight forward.
-- Supports compilation with MSVC, Clang-CL and Clang (Mac OS only)
+- Supports compilation with MSVC, Clang-CL and Clang (Mac OS only).
-- Automatically download the Cinema 4D SDK source when compiling outside of a Cinema 4D installation environment
+- Automatically download the Cinema 4D SDK source when compiling outside of a Cinema 4D installation environment.

+__Configuration__:

+- `.debug` &ndash; Inheritable option.
+Specifies whether the Cinema 4D SDK is built in debug mode and with debug symbols.
+Note that this enables some C4D SDK specific debug features, but the C++ toolkit's the `debug` option should be enabled as well.
+Thus, it is always a good idea to set the `debug` option globally.
+- `.rtti` &ndash; By default the Cinema 4D SDK compiles with RTTI, thus the default value for this option is `false`.
+Note that this option will be set globally if no explicit global value is present in the Craftrfile.
+- `.directory` &ndash; The directory of the Cinema 4D installation.
+If this option is not set, it will be automatically determined from the path of this Craftr package (TODO: Use the path of the MAIN Craftr package instead).
+- `.release` &ndash; The Cinema 4D release to compile for.
+If not specified, the script will attempt to automatically determine the number of the `.directory` or `.version` options.
+- `.version` &ndash; If specified, instead of using the `.directory` option, the Cinema 4D SDK will be downloaded from the URL specified with the `.url` option.
+- `.url` &ndash; The URL to download the Cinema 4D SDK source from.
+The default value for this option is `https://public.niklasrosenstein.com/cinema4dsdk/c4dsdk-${VERSION}.tar.gz`.

 __Example__: